20082008 in Aarau, Switzerland

 20102010 in San Francisco, U.S.A

-On its journey around the world, the Forum reached the American West and California in the summer of 2010.
+On its journey around the world, the Forum reached the American West Coast and California in the summer of 2010.
 The San Francisco Forum, held in a hotspot for initiative and referendum activities over the past century, gathered a record-number of almost 500 participants from across the state, the US and the world.
-The Forum, hosted by the University of California Hastings College of the Law, not only triggered a great deal of reform debate within California but also offered many other recommendations on transparency, open access and deliberation.
-It became clear however that more direct democracy is not always beneficial to the culture of dialogue and cohesion in a society as diverse as California.
+The Forum, hosted by the University of California Hastings College of the Law, not only triggered a great deal debate on reform within California but also offered many other recommendations on transparency, open access and deliberation.
+It became clear however, that more direct democracy is not always beneficial to the culture of dialogue and cohesion in a society as diverse as California.

 20122012 in Montevideo, Uruguay

 The 2012 GFMDD reached the southern hemisphere in 2012, meeting in another hotspot of modern direct democracy: Uruguay.
 With its strong political parties, the country has fashioned a potent mix of indirect and direct democracy and a rich culture of citizen participation that even survived the military dictatorship of 1973-1984.
 The Forum, which gathered more than 250 democracy supporters from the whole world worked hard on questions of how to develop a participatory infrastructure that can support the comprehensive involvement of all people, especially minorities and the underprivileged.
 In a Montevideo statement issued at the Forum’s conclusion, the participants, referring to Art.
 21 of the Universal Declaration of Human Rights, concluded: “We firmly believe that the power of citizens to make their own laws (and not merely pick representatives) is both a basic human right we all have– and a responsibility we all must bear.
 We are committed to advancing this right and responsibility– and we believe that, in doing so, we can change the world.”